Communication is key in every aspect of life.

 We all admire a person with leadership qualities, someone who can speak their mind and convince others of their point of view.

 But how do we look deeper within ourselves?
-Can we be both vulnerable and a good leader at the same time?
+Can we be both vulnerable and good leaders at the same time?

-Matt Abrahams invites Professor of Organizational Behavior Brian Lowery to break down the importance of self-awareness in order to develop good leadership.
+Matt Abrahams invites Professor of Organizational Behavior Brian Lowery to break down the importance of self-awareness to develop good leadership.

 Don’t Get Lost in Translation: How Non-Native Speakers Can Communicate With Confidence

-Anyone who’s been to a foreign country or tried to communicate with someone in a second language is well aware of how challenging that can be.
+Anyone who’s been to a foreign country or tried to communicate with someone in a second language knows how challenging that can be.

 But how do we learn to speak confidently even when some things get lost in translation?

 Take a look at this episode to find out.
-Host Matt Abrahams sits down with Ken Romeo, the Associate Director for the Stanford Language Center to find out more about this phenomenon.
+Host Matt Abrahams sits down with Ken Romeo, the Associate Director for the Stanford Language Center, to learn more about this phenomenon.

 Quick Think: Use This Framework to Speak up in Virtual Meetings